 |2001||The Christmas Raffle raises over £1000 for the first time, and is again organised by Daniel Gee.|

 |2004||At the annual Hospital Radio Awards, Daniel Gee’s interview with then RNOH Chairman Donald Hoodless MBE wins the gold award for “Best Speech Package”, the first of many awards for RB.
 The show was compiled by Suz Joyce.|

 |2005||Jackie Liff gives birth to the “Brockley Grandbaby”, Benjamin, on 1st July.
 Benjamin’s parents, Jackie and Mike, met each other at RB, as did Jackie’s parents Shirley and Les Sackwild.|

-|2006||Natalie Cassidy from BBC TV’s “Eastenders” visits the studio, the wards and takes questions from patients on-air after Beside Bingo. |
+|2006||Natalie Cassidy from BBC TV’s “Eastenders” visited the studio, the wards and takes questions from patients on-air after Beside Bingo. |

 To celebrate our ruby (40th) anniversary a Reunion Party is held in a sports centre in Borehamwood.
 Founder members join other members past and present for a wonderful evening of celebrations.

-|2007||RB purchases an “Autoplus” automation system from Westcountry Broadcast.
-It’s part funded by the Edgware Rotary Club with the aim for RB to become a 24/7 station.|
+|2007||RB purchased an “Autoplus” automation system from Westcountry Broadcast.
+It’s part funded by the Rotary Club of Edgware and Stanmore with the aim for RB to become a 24/7 station.|

 |2008||David Rauch implements the online music catalogue.
 As well as being available in the studio, it allows members to plan shows and check if we have a particular piece of music from anywhere there is an Internet connection.
 The facility also records the requests we play, which assists in the compilation of our annual request chart. |

 During our annual anniversary weekend we launch our 24/7 service.
 Although the music library on the system was very limited at this time, most of our music is now sourced from the system.
-Also during the anniversary weekend, Jeremy Levene and Marge Walker do a non-stop 24 hour sponsored show, and are joined for part of it by children’s TV personality Dave Benson-Phillips and HBA President June Snowdon.
+Also during the anniversary weekend, Jeremy Levene and Marge Walker do a non-stop 24 hour sponsored show, and are joined for part of it by children’s entertainer and TV personality Dave Benson-Phillips and HBA President June Snowdon.

-|2010||RB relays live the opening of the new Bolsover Street Outpatients Assessment Centre in Central London on 10th April by HRH Prince Andrew.
+|2010||On the 10th April, RB relays live the opening of the new RNOH Outpatient Assessment Centre, at Bolsover Street in Central London, by HRH Prince Andrew.
 It was an ambitious project, masterminded by Keith Reeve who also provided the live commentary from Bolsover Street on the day.
 The show’s anchor at Stanmore was Alan Joyce, supported by Tim McKenzie, Paul Downer, Graham Rich, Emma Nouriel and Lorraine Joyce.
-Pre-recorded interviews were interlaced with live content and requests during the 3-hour special show.
+Pre-recorded interviews were interlaced with live content and patient requests during the 3-hour special programme. |

 In July, Alan Joyce launches “Brockley News” on Sunday evenings at 8pm, just before Bedside Bingo.
 The programme is a weekly news digest of what’s going on in and around the hospital, and features many special guests, interesting information and interviews, including senior hospital staff.

-|2011||RB wins the Gold award for “Special Event” at the annual HBA Awards for coverage of the opening of the RNOH Outpatient Assessment Centre at Bolsover Street in 2010. |
+|2011||RB wins the Gold award for “Special Event” at the annual HBA Awards, for coverage of the opening of the RNOH Outpatient Assessment Centre at Bolsover Street in 2010. |

 |2012||Emma Nouriel’s “Alpha Sessions” becomes the first RB show to be regularly aired on another radio station, Able Radio in South Wales. |

 In March RB pilots a webstream via the internal WiFi Spark pay-for-use service, which has recently been installed around the hospital.
 The RB webstream, via WiFi Spark, is officially launched by HBA President June Snowdon during the anniversary weekend in late September.
 RB is the first HR in the UK to broadcast via this method.

 Keith Reeve is granted special permission by Buckingham Palace to be present for a surprise visit by HRH Princess Eugenie, the RNOH Patron, to the children’s wards for their Christmas party.

 |2013||Radio Brockley is nominated for 3 HBA Awards – Station of The Year, Special Event and Best Speech Package.
 Several members attend the HBA Conference and Awards, held this year in Blackpool.
 Although it has been ongoing for some time, the project to reduce our vinyl record library becomes very evident, with much space now appearing on the library shelves as much of our music is now sourced from our automation system.|

 |2014||Radio Brockley is nominated for 4 HBA Awards, and won three of these – Station of The Year (bronze) and Best Speech Package (gold) for Keith Reeve’s coverage of Princess Eugenie’s visit to the childrens wards.
 Molly Townson won Best Newcomer (silver) and was a finalist for Best Female Presenter, the only person to be nominated for more than one award this year.
 The HBA Conference and Awards were hosted in Bristol. |

 On June 8, for the first time, Radio Brockley broadcast live from the hospital’s annual Buttercup Walk fund raising day.
 Rather than using the long lengths of cables which we used to use for OBs, this time we used the hospital’s wifi network, a project which Keith Reeve and Adam Levy had been working on for some months.
 Although there were some technical issues, overall the broadcast was a huge success, and an important aspect of our broadcasting capability was restored.